Odontotaenius disjunctus

-Odontotaenius disjunctus, the patent-leather beetle or horned passalus, is a saproxylic beetle in the family Passalidae (bess beetles) which can grow to just over an inch-and-a-half long, weigh 1-2 grams and are capable of pulling 50 times their own weight.
+Odontotaenius disjunctus, the patent-leather beetle or horned passalus, is a saproxylic beetle in the family Passalidae (bess beetles) which can grow to over 3 cm long, weigh 1-2 grams and are capable of pulling 50 times their own weight.
 They have been used to study several aspects of general family characteristics since the early 1900s but remain a relatively unknown species within the diverse Coleoptera order.

 Distribution

 Odontotaenius disjunctus is most commonly found in climates with higher humidity, mainly in the warmer parts of both hemispheres, and also widely distributed in temperate North American forests.
 O. disjunctus beetles are usually found under, or inside, old logs or stumps and are rarely observed outside of their wooden habitats.

 General life history

 These beetles can be found in rotting logs, especially of oak and hickory.
 This specific locale offers unique benefits in regards to protection from predators and external abiotic factors such temperature and precipitation.
 There is a level of stability with the two factors mentioned, the water retention in the wood helps to keep temperatures stable while aiding in further decomposition of the log itself.
 The regulation of this environment allows for both day and night activity.
 Larvae can reach adulthood in as little as 3 months due to a rich food source, with the average lifespan of an adulthood being up to one year.
 Adults are only found outside of their log when they are searching for a new mate, or a new log in which to burrow.
 Daily movements tend to be limited to within their log, any movements outside of the log are not as predictable and occur much less frequently.